szerticspeter/shopify-dzine-app/README.md

 1. Users upload their image in the app
 2. The image is processed by Dzine.ai to apply artistic styles
+3. Users select from available product types (canvas, mug, t-shirt)
-3. The stylized image is passed to Gelato Personalization Studio via URL parameter
+4. The stylized image is passed to Prodigi's Web SDK
-4. Users can customize their product in Gelato's interface
+5. Users can customize their product in Prodigi's interface
-5. Checkout and payment are handled by Gelato
+6. Checkout and payment are handled by Prodigi

 ## Additional Notes

 - For production use, uncomment the Dzine.ai API implementation in App.js
 - You can test the workflow with the mock implementation currently in place
-- Update the product URL in ProductCreate.js with your actual Gelato product URL
+- Update the Prodigi product SKUs in ProductSelect.js with your actual Prodigi SKUs